-The three main types of accounts which a property manager has to deal with are commission account, escrow checking account, and normal checking account.
+The three main types of accounts that a property manager has to deal with are commission accounts, escrow checking accounts, and normal checking accounts.
 For recording incomes from these sources, you can create three different asset accounts.
 We recommend that you name each account with the following formula: type of account + last four digits for the account.

 Since the types of revenue generated are limited, a single income account can handle all the revenues for your business.
 Further, you should only create a limited number of expense accounts to avoid complexity.